primedia/site_status/README.md

   - 'http://canyoufixmycomputer.com/'
 ```

-If you prefer a different file path, configuration is simple.
+If you prefer a different file path, configuration is simple:

-## Errors
-nodename nor servname provided

 ```ruby
 SiteStat.configure do |config|